albarji/guertena/README.md

 * `raw`: optimize directly the pixels of $x$ (default)
 * `u-net`: use a [U-Net](https://en.wikipedia.org/wiki/U-Net) to produce $x$, and optimize the network parameters of the net instead of the raw pixels values.
 Note this feature currently produces significantly worse quality results and is slower, but might consume less memory for very large images.

+## Tips and tricks

+### Generating high resolution images

+As you might not have a large GPU readily available, there is a resolution limit to the images you can create before overflowing GPU memory.
+To circumvent this, you can generate your image at the highest resolution your GPU allows to, and then apply a super-resolution technique.

+One super-resolution method I can particularly recommend is [AMD FidelityFX SuperResolution](https://gpuopen.com/fidelityfx-superresolution/).
+You can readily use it as a Windows executable file [here](https://github.com/GPUOpen-Effects/FidelityFX-CLI?ref=bestofcpp.com), and instructions on how to use it [here](https://gpuopen.com/learn/using-fidelityfx-cli/).

+Alternatively, if you don't have a Windows system available, you can use [waifu2x](http://waifu2x.udp.jp/index.es.html).

 ## References

 Guertena builds on many previous methods and implementations of neural style transfer methods.
 Here are the relevant ones: